 Drawn to the sound of string instruments?
 Is the violin or guitar "pulling on your heartstrings"?
+Want to get that beach-y, Hawaiian vacation vibes ANYTIME by jamming on a ukulele?
 Answer that call and try out lessons with one of our awesome teachers!

-Whether it's to get a head start on school orchestras, honor orchestra auditions, or dreaming of a moment on stage like Miguel from Coco - we're here to help you with highly qualified and patient teachers and a warm and positive environment.
+Whether it's to get a head start on school orchestras, honor orchestra auditions, or dreaming of a moment on stage like Miguel from Coco - our awesome and patient teachers are here to guide you in a warm and positive environment.

 Frequently Asked Questions: